 Expenditures are classified both by type and by magnitude.
-The control mechanisms and method of documentation are determined based on both characteristics.
-The District recognizes the following types of expenditures:
+The control mechanisms-and method of documentation are determined based on both characteristics.
+The District recognizes the following types of expenditures for procurement and method of documentation.
+The District recognizes the following magnitudes of purchases:

-Goods and Services - Purchases of goods or services by the District require budget approval and a coded invoice unless they are recurring in nature.
+1. Goods and Services - Purchases of goods or services by the District require budget approval and a coded invoice unless they are recurring in nature.
 Examples of recurring items include utilities, payroll, payroll taxes and benefits, insurance, fuel inventory purchases, postage, taxes, office equipment rental, dues and subscriptions and debt service payments.

-- Contract Items Included are goods and services, including professional services, hazardous material disposal, equipment maintenance, construction services, janitorial services, etc., which are purchased by means of a contract with the vendor or service provider.
-A contract executed in conformance with this policy will eliminate the need for a purchase authorization. - 3.
-Travel Included are advances and reimbursements for travel, mileage reimbursement for use of personal automobiles and local meals and entertainment expenses. - 4.
+- 2. Contract Items Included are goods and services, including professional services, hazardous material disposal, equipment maintenance, construction services, janitorial services, etc., which are purchased by means of a contract with the vendor or service provider.
+A contract executed in conformance with this policy will eliminate the need for a purchase authorization. - Travel Included are advances and reimbursements for travel, mileage reimbursement for use of personal automobiles and local meals and entertainment expenses. - 4.
 Credit Cards Included are all purchases made with a credit card or debit card. - 5.
 Other Included are all expenditures which cannot be classified in one of the above categories.

 For each type of expenditure, the magnitude of the purchase may affect the approval and payment process.
-The District recognizes the following classifications of purchases:
+The District recognizes the following classifications magnitudes of purchases:

-- 1. Small purchases Purchases of goods, supplies, materials, equipment, or services having a total value of not more than \$195,000. - 2.
-Minor purchases Purchases of goods, supplies, materials, equipment, or services having a total value of between \$105,001 and \$75,000. - 3.
-Major purchases Purchases of goods, supplies, materials, equipment, or services having a total value more than \$75,000.
+1. Small purchases - Purchases of goods, supplies, materials, equipment, or services having a total value of not more than \$25,00015,000.

+- 1. Minor purchases Purchases of goods, supplies, materials, equipment, or services having a total value of between \$25,001 and \$99,99915,001 and \$75,000. - 2.
+Major purchases Purchases of goods, supplies, materials, equipment, or services having a total value more than \$10075,000.